lrug/lrug.org/source/meetings/2017/january/index.html.md

 Agenda
 ------

-### A developers misadventures in business
+### A developer's misadventures in business

 [Najaf Ali](https://twitter.com/alinajaf) says:

-> I am developer who started a web application development consultancy.
+> I am a developer who started a web application development consultancy.
 This
 > talk is about the story of the business so far, some business basics I had
 > to learn for the business to survive, and things you can do to better
 > understand business, whether or not you intend to start one yourself.